 Departs from: Malheur Refuge Headquarters, Crane’s Nest Store – 36391 Sodhouse Ln, Princeton, OR, 97721

 Discover the world of Sandhill Cranes with biologist Gary Ivey of the International Crane Foundation.
 This tour will focus on finding sandhill cranes and learning about their biology and migration.
 Gary is a Research Associate at the Foundation and works on research, monitoring, environmental education, and habitat conservation projects for the sake of crane conservation.
-You will be driving yourself, and only six vehicles will be permitted per tour.
-Carpooling is encouraged.
 Bring water and snacks and plan for a few stops where you’ll be getting out of your vehicle to gather, observe, etc. This tour may go to areas similar to other tours, but the focus will be all about Cranes!
-CARAVAN TOUR (We lead, you drive).
+This tour is offered 4 times over festival weekend – 2 of those are caravan style and 2 are van-guided.
+Make sure to pay attention to your preference and selection when registering.

 GOLDEN EAGLE NEST VIEWING TOUR